Skip to Content

 Head back to Comodoro Arturo Merino Benítez International Airport (SCL), from where domestic flights leave from a separate terminal.
 Take a two-hour flight to Calama.

-Transfer services at the airport are timed to leave after flights arrive, so hop on one (one hour 30 minutes) or hire a car and drive to San Pedro de Atacama, one of Chile’s top tourist attractions.
+Transfer services at the airport are timed to leave after flights arrive, so hop on one (one hour 30 minutes) to San Pedro de Atacama, one of Chile’s top tourist attractions.

 chile itinerary 10 days and two weeks